sunrise and bright clouds

 Also, in verse 25, Jesus addressed God as “Father, Lord of heaven and earth.”
 In verse 27, Jesus called this One who is Lord of heaven and earth, “my Father.”

 Jesus said, “…no man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal him.”
 The man Jesus is known about today in most parts of the world.
 But Jesus said that no one except the Father really knows who Jesus is.
 We understand from verse 25 that the Father reveals this knowledge about His Son to “babes,” to the humble of the earth.
-Jesus also said that no one knows rightly knows who the Father is except the Son and those to whom the Son wills to reveal Him.
+Jesus also said that no one rightly knows who the Father is except the Son and those to whom the Son wills to reveal Him.
 In Jesus’ next words He will make clear who those people are to whom He wills to reveal the Father.

 28Come unto me, all ye that labour and are heavy laden, and I will give you rest.